Trading Futures at Interactive Brokers

 IBKR Futures Pricing

-On a fixed commission schedule, contracts are 85¢ each.
-A few contracts, such as e-mini FX futures and bitcoin futures, have different prices.
+On the fixed commission plan, each contract costs $0.85.
+Certain products, such as e-mini FX and bitcoin futures, have different prices.

 Comparison